randyb128/SeaData2000/Examples/Temperature/README.md

 - the DSTemp "numTemp" property is the number of discovered temperature devices.

 **TempSimple**
-  - this test example display on the serial monitor console the
+  - this test example simply displays temperature on the serial monitor console
+  - once per second the 1st and 2nd temperature found is displayed with the human readable DS18B20 serial number

+**TempMQTT**
+  - this test example